Crenshaw3000/Fireball-project/templates/README.md

 #Fireball Finder
-Fireball Finder is a full stack web app that allows users view fireball and bolide events and save the event to their favorites.
+Fireball Finder is a full stack web app that allows users view NASA's fireball and bolide events and save the event to their favorites.
+The user can also interact with the linear regression supervised learning model, a machine learning model, to see predictions of fireball and bolide events per year .

 ![Homepage](/static/images/homepage.gif "Homepage")